Our knowledge of orthopaedics. Your best health.

 Courtesy of Texas Scottish Rite Hospital for Children

-In general, there are four types of nerve injuries.
 All can occur at the same time in the same infant.
-The symptoms of a nerve injury are the same (loss of feeling and partial or complete paralysis), regardless of the type of injury.
-It is the severity of the injury that affects both treatment decisions and the extent of recovery possible.
+The symptoms of all four types of nerve injury are the same (loss of feeling and partial or complete paralysis), but the potential for recovery is different.
+It is the severity of the injury that affects both treatment decisions and the amount of recovery possible.

 Neurapraxia

 A stretch injury that "shocks," but does not tear the nerve is the most common type.
-This is called a "neurapraxia" (new-rah-PRAK-see-ah).
-Normally, these injuries heal on their own, usually within 3 months.
+This is called a neurapraxia (nyur-ah-PRAK-see-ah).

 Neurapraxia can happen in adults, as well as infants.
 For example, when it happens to football players who are injured during play, it is called a "burner" or "stinger."